 Hoya was named by Scottish botanist Robert Brown (1773 – 1858), in honour of his friend, botanist Thomas Hoy (1750-1822) who was a gardener to the Duke of Northumberland at Syon House, a position he held for 40 years.

-Hymenocallis littoralis grow and bloom all year in ordinary garden soil and often rather neglected.
-They like to grow where they get plenty of sun or, at worst, dappled shade.
-The flowers are large, pure white, with a slight fragrance of vanilla.
-Propagation is by division of a clump.
-Bulbs need to be planted deeply.
+Hymenocallis littoralis grow and bloom all year in ordinary garden soil and are often rather neglected.
+They like to grow in full sun; shade inhibits flowering.
+The flowers are large, and pure white, with a slight fragrance of vanilla.
+Propagation is by dividing the mature clump.
+The bulbs need to be planted deeply.
+Updated 16/9/2018